haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/controls/buttons/buttons.md

 <br>

-Buttons will be take on one of the below variations.
+按钮 will be take on one of the below variations.

 <table>
 	<thead>